updated on 01 February 2023

 This information applies to non-law graduates pursuing the barrister route and non-law graduates pursuing the solicitor route who meet the SRA’s transitional arrangements (ie, you started your GDL on or before 31 December 2021).

-To be eligible for the GDL, students must hold a degree (honorary degrees don’t count) from a UK institution or an overseas institution which the Solicitors Regulation Authority (SRA) considers to be an equivalent.
+To be eligible for the GDL/law conversion course, students must hold a degree (honorary degrees don’t count) from a UK institution or an overseas institution which the Solicitors Regulation Authority (SRA) considers to be an equivalent.

 Find out more